tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 seen significant security analysis, so could contain major errors.
 It should not be used as a basis for building production systems.

-This document specifies "compact" versions of TLS {{!RFC8446}} and DTLS
-{{!RFC9147}}, respectively known as "Stream cTLS" and "Datagram cTLS".  cTLS provides equivalent security and functionality to TLS and DTLS, but it is designed to take up minimal bandwidth.
+This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
+It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
 The space reduction is achieved by five basic techniques:

 - Omitting unnecessary values that are a holdover from previous versions